Bradfield/algos/book/lists/implementing-an-ordered-list.md

 the item we wish to add.
 In our example, seeing the value 54 causes us to stop.

-![Adding an Item to an Ordered Linked List](figures/ordered-list-insert.png)
+![Adding an item to an ordered linked list](figures/ordered-list-insert.png)

 As we saw with unordered lists, it is necessary to have an additional reference, again called `previous`, since `current` will not provide